FredHutch/diy-cromwell-server/README.md

 - `Int memory = 2000`
   - An integer number of MB of memory you want to use for the task
 - `String partition = "campus-new"`
-  - Which partition you want to use, currently options are "campus" or "largenode" on `gizmo`
+  - Which partition you want to use, currently the only Bionic option is `campus-new`
 - `String modules = ""`
-  - A space separated list of the environment modules you'd like to have loaded (in that order) prior to running the task.
+  - A space-separated list of the environment modules you'd like to have loaded (in that order) prior to running the task.